Kalyana Venkateswara Temple, Narayanavanam

-Sri Kalyana Venkateswaraswamy Templeis a Hindu-Vaishnavite temple situated at Narayanavanam, a town in Tirupati district of Andhra Pradesh state, India.
-The Temple is dedicated to Lord Kalyana Venkateswara, an incarnation of Vishnu.
+Sri Kalyana Venkateswara Swamy Temple is a Hindu temple situated at Narayanavanam, a town in Tirupati district of Andhra Pradesh state, India.
+The Temple is dedicated to Kalyana Venkateswara, a form of Vishnu.
 The temple is situated at 2 km east of Puttur and 45 km south of Tirupati.
-It is believed that Lord Venkateswara married Padmavati at this place and then moved to Tirumala.
+It is believed that Venkateswara married his consort Padmavathi at this place and then moved to Tirumala.

 Legend

 As per legend, Narayanavanam is the capital of King Akasaraja, who is ruling this region.
-Akasaraja performed the marriage of his daughter Padmavati, the presiding deity of Padmavathi Temple, Tiruchanur to Lord Venkateswara, the presiding deity of Venkateswara Temple, Tirumala, at this place.
+Akasaraja performed the marriage of his daughter Padmavati, the presiding deity of Padmavathi Temple, Tiruchanur to Venkateswara, the presiding deity of Venkateswara Temple, Tirumala, at this place.

 History

 The temple was established in the year 1541 AD.
 It was extended in later times.

 Administration

 The temple at present is being administered by Tirumala Tirupati Devasthanams.